PatCH0816/caption-driven-xai/doc/source/60_novel xai_method.md

 #TODO add image about which activation of which model are changed (highlight in green)

 Due to the imbalance in the number of available activation maps between the standalone model to be explained and the CLIP image encoder, there is a need for a suitable selection process.
 The name of this selection process is "Activation matching".
 The idea is to find activation maps in the standalone model which are "similar" to the activation maps in the CLIP image encoder.
 To evaluate which activations maps are similar, the activations of all convolution kernels of both models are normalized using a standard scaler and the previously computed statistics.
-(Compute mean and standard deviation of all activation maps during inference of both models)
+(Compute mean and standard deviation of all activation maps of the dataset during inference of both models)

 <!--
 - normalize standalone activations